piom8813/RecordSweeper/individual-sites.md

 Regardless of which option you choose (we recommend mailing your request by a method that you can track and confirm the date and time your request was received by InstantCheckmate.com), you should provide the *exact* information they have on their website.
 If you mail your opt-out request, consider not only printing out the page you want removed, but making sure the exact URL is included on the request.

+## Jailbase.com

+*Rating:* Medium

+To opt out of Jailbase.com, you must compelete the following:

+1. Using the Search Page, find your record, and click on your link.

+2. You should now be looking at a detailed page with your arrest information on it.
+Towards the bottom of the page, find and click the opt-out link.
+Then you will be given additional instructions.

+## Justmugshots.com

+*Rating:* Medium

+To remove your record from Justmugshots.com you have to meet these certain limited conditions, with proof of condition being met.

+1. Arrested individual was a minor (under 18) at the time of arrest, or
+2. Arrested individual is now deceased, or,
+3. Arrested individual is a Georgia resident, the arrest occurred in GA, and the individual qualifies under conditions of Georgia HB150.  (please see our article on removals for Georgia arrests, here:  Page Removals for Georgia Arrests.

+If the above doesn't apply to you, you may be able to get a Case Update instead!

+A Case Update is for people who don't qualify for a removal under the conditions listed above.
+This allows for an updated resolution to be added to the existing mugshot page, which indicates the outcome of the arrest.

+They will add a Case Update to your page when you provide proof of any 1 of the following conditions, and that proof is verified by JM Support Team:
+    -All charges against the arrested individual were dropped or otherwise not pursued OR;
+    -The arrested individual was adjudicated not guilty on all charges

+Note that pre-trial diversion and similar programs do NOT qualify for any of the benefits of the Courtesy Update Programs.

+If either of the above Removal or Case Update conditions describes your situation, please send proof of condition being met, along with the link to your mugshot page, to: support@justmugshots.com.

 ## LookUp.com

 *Rating:* Hard